 Piazza Benedetto Cairoli 16, Rome.

-–El Mojitaro Bar- Another no frills bar with an owner who loves to chit chat.
-This could be one of the most photographed places in the graffiti covered neighborhood of Rome.
-Courteous service and street views aside, this Bar is amazing.
-Their cocktails are a tad expensive but you are in Rome…… I’d just order a simple cappuccino and enjoy sitting outside.
+Another no frills bar with an owner who loves to chit chat.
+Located in the picturesque alleys of Trastevere, this bar has courteous service and stunning street views.
+Their cocktails are a tad expensive but you are in Rome, I’d say just order a simple coffee and cappuccino to enjoy the street outside.

 Vicolo del Cinque 5, Rome.